-Oh yeah, yeah.
-So, yeah.
-So I, so I tend to see, so the hypermobile patients tend to have more problems, obvious problems with the SEJ rather than ACJ symptomatic anyway that, that is a harder problem on, because you don't have that take muscle envelope around that you have on this side of the trapezius, so you have some muscles around, but you don't have a lot around here.
+Oh yeah, yeah, yeah.
+So the hypermobile patients tend to have more problems, obvious problems with the SCJ rather than the ACJ, symptomatic anyway.
+That is a harder problem, because you don't have that thick muscle envelope around that you have on this side of the deltoid and trapezius.
+You have some muscles around, but you don't have a lot around here.
 So yes, we tend to see them.
-The the algorithms are pretty much the same and they tend to have injections to it.
+The algorithms are pretty much the same and they tend to have injections to it.
 They tend to have rehab on it.
 And luckily most of them seem to be okay.
 What I do a fair share of surgery there as well.
 So I probably do about five or six of them a year.
 That's probably more than most people.
-It's a tiger country as we called it.

-Right.
-So there are major blood vessels as are limited life threatening if you Nick them.
+It's a tiger country as we call it.
+So there are major blood vessels that are limb and life threatening if you nick them.
 So you have to be very, very careful.
-And, and if I do surgery on them, it's, it's again, it's a combination of to provide stability.
-I tend to do two things.
-One is artificial ligaments and so on with anchors, but I also tend to provide some additional dynamic stupidity by using a, a sleeve of your sternocleidomastoid tendon, rolling it up and putting it through the cloud because it's very fancy surgery.
-And, and and the less I have to do of it, the more grateful I am, because I tend to get sent those surgeries when all else fails.
-And I still drive to try and avoid them.
+And if I do surgery on them, it's a combination of; to provide stability I tend to do two things.
+One is artificial ligaments and so on with anchors, but I also tend to provide some additional dynamic stability by using a sleeve of your sternocleidomastoid tendon, rolling it up and putting it through the clavicle.
+It's very fancy surgery.
+And the less I have to do of it, the more grateful I am, because I tend to get sent those surgeries when all else fails.
+And I still try to try and avoid them.

-I got a lengthy question here from yoga, and I'm going to have to read it.
+I got a lengthy question here from Juergen, and I'm going to have to read it.
 Juergen says he's had a cycling accident and ruptured his AC ligament and has been given a false ligament.
 The end of the clavicle was removed.
 Supposedly this allows it to reset easier.
 This has undergone some lysis.
-I had a postop frozen shoulder and lots of pain for a long time severe for most of the first 12 months, you still have shoulder pain.
-Three years later, an arthrogram shows that he has a large slap tear and tear to the biceps tendon where the pain increases, if loaded, would that explain the pain.
-There was some talk of stapling, the slap tear and anchoring the biceps tendon are these procedures generally successful.
+I had a postop frozen shoulder and lots of pain for a long time, severe for most of the first 12 months, he still has shoulder pain three years later, an arthrogram shows that he has a large slap tear and tear to the biceps tendon where the pain increases if loaded, would that explain the pain?
+There was some talk of stapling the slap tear and anchoring the biceps tendon.
+Are these procedures generally successful?